cortega26/highest_volatility/README.md

 - ``var`` – value at risk (VaR)
 - ``sortino`` – annualised Sortino ratio

+### Supplying explicit tickers

+Pass one or more symbols via ``--tickers`` to bypass the Selenium-backed Fortune scraper and operate on an ad-hoc universe.
+The CLI normalises the provided strings to uppercase, removes duplicates while preserving order, and skips the universe cache refresh.
+This mirrors the GitHub Actions workflow that refreshes prices for a static watchlist each night.

 ## CLI Internals & Rollback Plan

 The CLI now orchestrates four focused steps – universe construction, price